gtamazian/PROMPT/README.md

-This toolbox is the supplemental material to the paper *Modeling conformational change by redox-switch modulation of human succinic semialdehyde dehydrogenase* by Gaik Tamazian, Jeong Ho Chang, Sergey Knyazev, Eugene Stepanov, Kyung-Jin Kim and Yuri Porozov, submitted to PLOS ONE.
+This toolbox is the supplemental material to the paper *Modeling conformational change by redox-switch modulation of human succinic semialdehyde dehydrogenase* by Gaik Tamazian, Jeong Ho Chang, Sergey Knyazev, Eugene Stepanov, Kyung-Jin Kim and Yuri Porozov (submitted).

 Toolbox requirements:

 - MATLAB (R2014b or higher version recommended),